Maurolp15/Oscar_Lopez_Bio/README.md

 I'm looking to change my career path into coding, learn coding system and moved into development, cryptocurrency and blackchain

 ## Why did you choose FinTech as a career path?
-I believe technology is the present and the future, it will be will be integrated in every area and aspect of the world.
-I would like to be part of the development.
+I believe technology is the present and the future, it will be will be integrated in every area and aspect of the world and I  would love to be part of the development.